-Following the NHSmail Refresh you will experience the benefits of Online Archiving.
-This article sets out all the information you will need to make the most of this feature including links to additional Microsoft guidance.
+This article sets out all the information you will need to make the most of online archiving including links to additional Microsoft guidance.

 What is exchange online archiving?